 - G. During calibration an interference check should be performed.
 During the calibration check of a single gas species (e.g., NO & NO2), record the response displayed by the other EC cells (i.e., CO & NO).
 Record the interference response for each EC cell to each calibration gas.
-The CO, NO, and NO, interference response should not exceed 5% of the calibration gas concentration.
-EC analyzers that have been verified for interference response using an interference scrubber are considered to be in compliance with this interference check specification when the interference scrubber is replenished per the manufacturer's specifications.
-The potential for interference from other flue gas constituents should be reviewed with the EC analyzer manufacturer based on site-specific data. - H. A post-test calibration check should be performed in the same manner as the pre-test calibration after each emission unit test.
-If the post-test calibration checks do not meet the required specifications, all test data for that emission unit should be considered invalid and re-calibration and re-testing should be conducted.
+The CO, NO, and NO2 interference response should not exceed 5% of the calibration gas concentration.
+EC analyzers that have been verified for interference response using an interference scrubber are considered to be in compliance with this interference check specifications.
+The potential for interference from other flue gas constituents should be reviewed with the EC analyzer manufacturer based on site-specific data. - H. A post-test calibration check should be performed in the same manner as the pre-test calibration after each emissions unit test.
+If the post-test calibration checks do not meet the required specifications, all test data for that emissions unit should be considered null and void and re-calibration and re-testing should be conducted.
 To prevent loss of data, the drift of the analyzer should be determined after each measurement cycle.
-This should be done by performing a calibration check after each measurement cycle and determining the drift to ensure that it is still within the limit of ±5%.
+This should be done by performing a calibration check after each measurement cycle and determining the drift to ensure that it is still within the limit of $\pm 5\%$.
 No changes to the sampling system or EC analyzer calibration should be made until all of the post-test calibration checks have been recorded.
 The difference (% Drift) between the pre-test calibration and the post-test calibration should not exceed 5% for each pollutant.